kubewarden/docs/docs/writing-policies/go/04-validation.md

 Relying on Kubernetes objects instead of doing jq-like searches leads to bigger WebAssembly modules being produced.
-A policy using Kubernetes objects can be around 1.5 Mb versus the 300 Kb of a policy that using gjson.
+A policy using Kubernetes objects can be around 1.5 Mb versus the 300 Kb of a policy that uses gjson.

 Leaving the WebAssembly module dimension aside, the policy using Kubernetes objects will take significantly more time during its first execution.
-Subsequent invocation will be fast because Kubewarden leverages Wasmtime's cache feature.
+Subsequent invocations will be fast because Kubewarden leverages Wasmtime's cache feature.
-First execution can take approximatively 21 seconds with kwctl, later executions take close to 1.5 seconds.
+The first execution can take approximatively 21 seconds with kwctl, later executions take close to 1.5 seconds.
-Kubewarden Policy Server will just have a slower start-up time, policy evaluation times is not going to be affected by the usage of Kubernetes objects.
+Kubewarden Policy Server will just have a slower start-up time, policy evaluation times are not going to be affected by the usage of Kubernetes objects.
 :::

 ## The `validate` function